DP314 NEG – Provisional and Probationary Education Support Professionals

 The provisional employee shall have access to information, which includes:

-A statement of the procedures and classified personnel policies of the Administration.
+A statement of the procedures and personnel policies of the Administration for education support professionals.

 A statement of the criteria for evaluation.

 A statement indicating the sources of supervisory help.

 Provisional employees shall be evaluated in writing prior to the end of each six-month period of their first year of employment.
 This evaluation shall be discussed and signed by both employee and immediate supervisor.

 All employees entering or returning to the system shall be placed on first year provisional status.

 Continuance of service following a provisional appointment shall be dependent upon the employee's continued successful performance.

 Any education support professionals may be recommended by his/her immediate supervisor to be placed on probation at any time, as established by policy DP312—Evaluation of Education Support Professionals (refer to guidelines in the “Supervisors Guide to Evaluation”).
 A conference with the employee must be held explaining the reason for probation.
 Prior to the conference, the employee must be notified of the right to representation by an agent of his/her choice.
 The recommendation and all supportive information shall be forwarded to the Administrator of Human Resources.

 After notification from the Administrator of Human Resources of being placed on probation, the employee shall also be informed that his/her unsatisfactory performance must be rectified within thirty (30) days of notification or his/her termination will be recommended.
 A copy of the probation report shall be placed in the employee’s file at the District Office.After the thirty (30) days of probation, the employee shall be reevaluated or released from probation if termination is not recommended.
 If termination is recommended after thirty (30) days, the employee shall be given an additional fifteen (15) days' notice prior to his/her being terminated.